-The easiest and fastest way to apply for a residence permit is using the online application at the Swedish Migration Board's website.
+The easiest and fastest way to apply for a residence permit is using the online application at the Swedish Migration Agency's website.
 After completing the application, students are called for an interview at the Swedish embassy or consulate in their native country or other country where they live permanently.
 Students who are unable to apply online can apply at their nearest Swedish embassy or consulate.
-More information can be found at The Swedish Migration Board's website.
+More information can be found at The Swedish Migration Agency's website.

 There are certain criteria students must meet in order to receive a resident permit for studies.
 One criterion directly related to studies is that a student must be admitted to a course or a programme at a Swedish university.
-If you are preliminarily offered a place, but have not finalized your place by paying the first tuition fee instalment, you are not considered admitted and cannot be granted a residence permit.
+If you are preliminarily offered a place, but have not finalised your place by paying the first tuition fee instalment, you are not considered admitted and cannot be granted a residence permit.

 In order to receive your residence permit in time for you to travel to Sweden before you begin your studies, it is important that you submit your residence permit application as soon as possible after having received your Notification of Selection Results and paid the first instalment of your tuition fee.

 Citizens of Switzerland need a residence permit to study in Sweden.
 For more information, please see the following link to the Swedish Migration Agency's website: